MediaMath/strand/docs/articles/data_comps_using_sync.md

 </mm-sync>
 ```

 Note that we use the urlParam twice--this may be done for any set of params N number of times as appropriate.
-Params are parsed top down for api's where the order matters.
+Params are parsed top down for API's where the order matters.

 It is also possible to set both input and output params on the same element to configure it for general I/O by adding both sections at the same level: